 What is HVDC Transmission System?

-For the transmission of power over long distances, the High Voltage Direct Current (HVDC) transmission system uses direct current.
-HVDC transmission system provides efficient and economical transmission of power to very long distances that meet the requirements of growing load demands.
-Owing to its simple constructional feature and less complexity, research, and development it is very useful in modern power transmission.
+The High Voltage Direct Current (HVDC) transmission system uses direct current to transmit power over long distances.
+The HVDC transmission system provides efficient and economical power transmission over very long distances that meets growing load demands.
+Its simple constructional feature and less complexity, research, and development make it very useful in modern power transmission.

-AC is not much suitable for the transmission of power over long distances, and DC is not favorable compared to AC for the generation and utilization of power.
-Therefore, for HVDC transmission it requires terminal equipment for converting AC to DC at the sending end, and terminal equipment is again required at the receiving end to invert this DC supply obtained into AC.
+AC is not very suitable for transmitting power over long distances, and DC is not favorable compared to AC for generating and utilizing power.
+Therefore, for HVDC transmission, terminal equipment is required to convert AC to DC at the sending end, and terminal equipment is again required at the receiving end to invert this DC supply obtained into AC.

 Types of HVDC Transmission Systems:

-The HVDC transmission systems are mainly classified into the following types based on the arrangement of the pole(line) and earth return.
+The HVDC transmission systems are mainly classified into the following types based on the pole(line) arrangement and earth return.
 They are:

 - Monopolar HVDC System